Bankruptcy Law in Bend, OR

 Do not trust a non-licensed attorney or paralegal (many are on Craigslist) to do this for you.
 We've seen those people make big mistakes, which become painfully apparent at the meeting of creditors, which you will have to attend.

-If you must do bankruptcy, have Paul Heatherman do it right.
+If you must do bankruptcy, hire a skilled bankruptcy attorney in Bend, OR.
+Have Paul Heatherman do it right.

 The Process: the Bankruptcy Petition and Notices to Creditors